David Rappaport: Career

 David Rappaport first came to public notice in children's television, appearing alongside Sylvester McCoy as an O-Man in the 1979 BBC children's series Jigsaw.
 Rappaport and McCoy had previously appeared together in Illuminatus! at the Science Fiction Theatre of Liverpool (founded by Ken Campbell and Chris Langham in 1976).
 The two men also appeared in the anarchic Ken Campbell Road Show.
-Rappaport was with the Road Show in 1979 when it featured in the Secret Policeman's Ball.
+Rappaport was with the Road Show in 1979 when it featured in The Secret Policeman's Ball.
 While McCoy appeared as an escapologist, Campbell introduced Rappaport to the audience as: "Not the smallest man in the world, but fucking close...".
 He appeared in some season one sketches of Not the Nine O'Clock News.

-In the early 1980s Rappaport played the character of "Shades" on the anarchic Saturday morning kids TV shows Tiswas and The Saturday Show.
+In the early 1980s Rappaport played the character Shades on the anarchic Saturday-morning kids' TV shows Tiswas and The Saturday Show.
 One of Rappaport's most popular roles was as Randall, the leader of the gang of dwarves in the Terry Gilliam film Time Bandits in 1981.
 During the mid-80s, Rappaport played in the HTV production of Robin of Sherwood (released as Robin Hood in the US) with Jason Connery as Robin.
 The show was filmed in Bristol, where Rappaport had a home.
-During this time, he also made himself at home aboard Ki Longfellow-Stanshall and Vivian Stanshall's ship moored in the Bristol docks, the Old Profanity Showboat where he often appeared on stage.
+During this time, he also made himself at home aboard Ki Longfellow-Stanshall and Vivian Stanshall's ship moored in Bristol docks, the Old Profanity Showboat, where he often appeared on stage.
 Rappaport appeared in 1985's The Bride as a circus dwarf who befriends Frankenstein's monster (played by 6 ft 4 in Clancy Brown).
-In 1986, Rappaport appeared on the 1985-1987 NBC TV Series Amazing Stories in an episode called "Gather Ye Acorns" (starring Mark Hamill of Star Wars fame).
+In 1986, Rappaport appeared on the 1985–1987 NBC TV Series Amazing Stories in an episode called "Gather Ye Acorns" (starring Mark Hamill of Star Wars fame).
 From 1986 to 1987, Rappaport played the lead role of Simon McKay in the CBS television series The Wizard.
 Rappaport also made guest appearances on such shows as The Goodies, The Young Ones, and L.A.
 Law.

-In LA Law, Rappaport played crack trial lawyer Hamilton Schuyler from Texas, in two episodes.
+In L.A.
+Law, Rappaport played crack trial lawyer Hamilton Schuyler in two episodes.
 Both episodes were significant roles, opposing Jimmy Smits.
-The second of these, The Mouse that Roared, was filmed only 6 months prior to his death.
-Rappaport was the voice of Dr. Blight's computer, MAL, on Captain Planet and the Planeteers; he was replaced by Tim Curry after his first four appearances due to his passing 4 months before the series aired.
-He also played Mr. Belvedere's cousin on an episode of Mr. Belvedere entitled "Duel" Season 5 Episode 6.
+The second of these, "The Mouse that Roared", was filmed only six months prior to his death.
+Though the Schuyler character was frequently described as "from Texas", Rappaport made no attempt to hide his British accent, which was never explained within the show.

+Rappaport was the voice of Dr. Blight's computer, MAL, on Captain Planet and the Planeteers; he was replaced by Tim Curry after his first four appearances due to his death four months before the series aired.
+He also played Mr. Belvedere's cousin on an episode of Mr. Belvedere entitled "Duel" (Season 5 Episode 6).